Hawks vs Magic: Game Preview, Betting Odds, Injury Report, Projected Starting Lineups For Today's Game

 Odds

-According to Fanduel Sportsbook, the Hawks are 1.5 point favorites against the Magic tonight and the total is set at 220.5.
+According to Fanduel Sportsbook, the Magic are 5 point favorites against the Hawks tonight and the total is set at 216.5.

 Game odds refresh periodically and are subject to change.
 If you or someone you know has a gambling problem and wants help, call 1-800-GAMBLER.